 If you're craving good sushi but don't feel like going for a long, sit-down dinner, head over to Sushi VIBES.
-It's a teeny-tiny counter service restaurant in a District 6 side street, within walking distance from Andrássy Avenue.
-The owner-chef lady, who hails from Fukuoka in southern Japan, set up shop in Budapest in 2018, after stints in the Netherlands and Germany.
-She imports both the nori (seaweed) and the rice from Japan.
+It's a teeny-tiny counter service restaurant on a District 6 side street, within walking distance from Andrássy Avenue.
+The owner-chef, who hails from Fukuoka in southern Japan, set up shop in Budapest in 2018 after stints in the Netherlands and Germany.
+She uses nori (seaweed) and rice imported from Japan.

-As elsewhere in Budapest, the sushi isn't cheap here—a salmon maki roll and two pieces of nigiri sushi run €9—but still, less expensive than elsewhere.
-The best deal is the weekday lunch special, which includes two maki rolls and a miso soup for €5.
-Besides sushi, you could also try tebasaki (€4), which are Japanese bone-in chicken wings coated in a sweet and savory sauce and fried twice for a crispy exterior.
-They're delicious, and Sushi VIBES is the only place in Budapest who makes them.
+As elsewhere in Budapest, the sushi isn't cheap here—a salmon maki roll and two pieces of nigiri sushi run €9—but there are always specials.
+The best deal is the weekday lunch offer that includes two maki rolls and a miso soup for €5.
+Besides sushi, try also the tebasaki (€4), Japanese bone-in chicken wings coated in a sweet and savory sauce and fried twice for a crispy exterior.
+They're delicious, and Sushi VIBES is the only place in Budapest that makes them.